bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 =============================================
+## Feb 02, 2024
+- update σWRFP using number of snowy days
+- move log tar can copy to end of file due to copying error, perhaps because larger file size in Milan Nodes

 ## Jan 29, 2024
 - Diagnosed and fixed nan/inf error
 - seems for only one pixel for WY2014 (row 888)